Elizabeth Bouvier is a licensed professional counselor, writer, speaker, trainer and survivor of complex trauma and

 She received her foundations trainer training from Trauma-Informed Oregon and offers the following:

-- Principles and Practices of Trauma-Informed Care: This half day training provides a foundational theory of trauma including the ACE’s study, the socio-cultural and individual impact of trauma, media as a propellent of toxic culture, with resources and tools for personal and organizational applications of trauma-informed operations for a variety of health and human services.
+- Principles and Practices of Trauma-Informed Care: This half day training provides a foundational theory of trauma including the ACE’s study, the socio-cultural and individual impact of trauma, media as a propellant of toxic culture, with resources and tools for personal and organizational applications of trauma-informed operations for a variety of health and human services.
 Participants will gain a deeper understanding of how trauma effects us and our service delivery while being equipped with tools for healing and preventing vicarious trauma and building resilience.

 - The Resolution Diamond (patent pending): This 90 minute experiential training invites participants to explore the interpersonal dynamics of trauma using a proprietary framework which incorporates elements of Stephen Karpman’s Drama Triangle, Maslow’s Hierarchy of Needs and Joseph Campbell’s Hero’s Journey.
 Ultimately participants will learn to identify strategies for moving from Fear to Trust.
 This training can be modified for professional as well as personal development across the lifespan.

 - Keynote Speech: Shine This 50 minute keynote was first presented in 2018 at the COSA Conference in Seaside Oregon and again in 2019 at the Oregon State School-Based Health Center Conference.
 This speech explores strategies for empowering our education system through trauma-informed theory and practice.
-Elizabeth incorporates elements of her own lived experiences of trauma and poverty to illustrate the challenges and opportunities of moving from the darkness and isolation of fear to the transparency, resilience and hope that makes us all shine.
+Elizabeth incorporates elements of her own lived experiences of trauma and poverty to illustrate the challenges and opportunities of moving from the darkness and isolation of fear to transparency, resilience and hope.

 - Keynote Speech: Instruments of Providence This keynote speech was first presented in 2019 as part of a non-profit fundraiser supporting mentorship of at-risk youth.
 Elizabeth incorporates her lived experience through data on poverty and poetry to highlight the impact one safe adult can have as a protective factor in the life of a child.